All Episodes

 You don't say, you know, all anybody.

-Um, you know, I went during, for example, not comparing the two situations, but whenever we talked about the the investigations into the deep state, I always said one percent, not the 99.
+You know, I went during, for example, not comparing the two situations, but whenever we talked about the investigations into the deep state, I always said 1%, not the 99%.

-Yeah, they're in there are some dirty cops out there.
+Yeah, there are some dirty cops out there.

 I don't have the actual number, but I do know those people that are dedicated to protecting and serving their communities and the people that live in the communities.

-Now you you see a spike in gun sales everywhere, and then I get criticized for saying, well, there are non-lethal alternatives for police, because unfortunately, and I'll get into this with my my martial arts trainer and my sensei later in the program today, that are not trained well.
+And then I get criticized for saying, well, there are non-lethal alternatives for police because unfortunately, and I'll get into this with my martial arts trainer, my sensei, later in the program today, that are not trained well.

 They just are not.

-And for a lot of people uh that are on the job, unfortunately, the their their only option happens to be a deadly force, a gun.
+And for a lot of people that are on the job, unfortunately, their only option happens to be a deadly force, a gun.

-Okay, you know, why do they not have the training if somebody is handcuffed, and even if, you know, they're even if they're still being difficult, you're in control of that situation.
+If somebody is handcuffed, and even if, you know, even if they're still being difficult, you're in control of that situation.

 You don't need to ever do what happened in the case of George Floyd.